Microsoft Project Start Date – Change the Date and Move Deadlines

-Microsoft Project has a few ways to update a project start date, but if you have Task Deadlines, your project schedule could incur an unwanted side effect if you don’t choose the right method for making the project start date change.
+Microsoft Project has a few ways to change a project start date.
+If you have Task Deadlines and don’t choose the right method for making the project start date change, your schedule could incur an unwanted side effect.
 That is, the start date will change, but task deadline dates will not move / shift with the updated schedule.
 In this post, I’ll demonstrate how to correctly change the project start date in a way that will also move your task deadlines in a single step.

 Microsoft Project Template Review

 I have a Microsoft Project template that I’ve provided to client teams with the intent that it’s reused for planning projects against a newly implemented PMO mandated cycle: Initiate, Plan, Execute, Deliver.